 These MLCC products are designed for use in devices with a typical lifetime of less than 5 years.
-(Examples: Cellular phone, Smartphone, Tablet PC, Digital camera, Watch, Electronics dictionary,Small-scale server, IPC-9592B class1 equipment, etc.) These MLCC products are designed so that the useful lifetime can be extended longer than 5 years under the following conditions: R80% of the rated voltage or less, Maximum operating temperature -20 degree C or less J Extended useful lifetime, under specific operating conditions, can be estimated from the chart.
+(Examples: Cellular phone, Smartphone, Tablet PC, Digital camera, Watch, Electronics dictionary,Small-scale server, IPC-9592B class1 equipment, etc.) Mobile application specific MLCC products are designed so that the estimated useful life can be extended longer than 5 years under the following conditions: [80% of the rated voltage or less, Maximum operating temperature -20 degree C or less] The estimated useful life under actual operating conditions can be approximated from the chart.